DSXiangLi/DecryptPrompt/README.md

   - TPTU: Task Planning and Tool Usage of Large Language Model-based AI Agents
   - ControlLLM: Augment Language Models with Tools by Searching on Graphs
   - Reflexion: an autonomous agent with dynamic memory and self-reflection
+  - AutoAgents: A Framework for Automatic Agent Generation
 - 基于微调通用方案
   - TALM: Tool Augmented Language Models
   - Toolformer: Language Models Can Teach Themselves to Use Tools  :star: